 Where to Get a Good Heat Press Machine and its Price

 These starter machines are light and are suitable for taking it trade shows or any popular spot where you would like to show the awesome designs you have.
-I would recommend the Gecko 15×15 machine.
-It is around $300 brand new and is relatively light at 73 lbs.

 The more expensive ones are the swinger and draw machines.
 These usually cost upwards of $500 or more brand new.
 The reason for that is because these machines have more functionality and is “safer” than the clamshell heat press.
 They are also much heavier (usually 100 lbs.+) and more durable than the cheaper machines.
 That means that it is more suitable for office/home use.